Technology Square (Cambridge, Massachusetts)

-Technology Square, nicknamed Tech Square, is a commercial office building complex in the Kendall Square neighborhood of Cambridge, Massachusetts, immediately adjacent to the campus of the Massachusetts Institute of Technology (MIT), which is one of the most prestigious colleges in the world.
+Technology Square, nicknamed Tech Square, is a commercial office building complex in the Port neighborhood of Cambridge, Massachusetts, immediately adjacent to the campus of the Massachusetts Institute of Technology (MIT).

 History

 Tech Square was jointly developed by Cabot, Cabot & Forbes (CCF) and MIT on a 14 acre site which had previously housed a tenement (demolished in 1957) and a Lever Brothers soap factory (closed in 1959).
 The architects were Eduardo Catalano and Pietro Belluschi.
 The original architectural style was Brutalist (especially the central building), with a large open plaza paved with concrete and featuring wide shallow stepped levels.

 The first building (545) opened in 1963, the second (575) in 1964.
 Two more buildings were erected in 1966 and 1967, forming a U facing Main Street made up of three nine-story buildings, and a three-story building in the middle.

 In the 1970s, Draper Laboratory was built north of the original buildings, in the lot between them and Broadway, and was numbered 555.

-Polaroid had its corporate headquarters at 549 Tech Square, the three-story building (known as the 'Block House') in the center of the courtyard, from 1966-1998.
-In 1999-2002, the small building was demolished and an additional four buildings were added as infill to the former open plaza.
+Polaroid had its corporate headquarters at 549 Tech Square, the three-story building (known as the 'Block House') in the center of the courtyard, from 1966–1998.
+Between 1999 and 2002, the small building was demolished and an additional four buildings were added as infill to the former open plaza.
 All the older buildings were reworked into a more-contemporary style, and the combined complex was renumbered as 100–700.
 The comprehensive renovation and expansion was designed by Perkins & Will.

 The original complex had no street-level storefronts, though it did house a small branch bank.
 The newer buildings add multiple storefronts with restaurants and retail properties aligned along the edge of the public sidewalk, rather than set back from the property lines as in its original conception.

-MIT sold its interest in Tech Square in 1973-74 to CCF.
+MIT sold its interest in Tech Square in 1973–74 to CCF.
 CCF later went into bankruptcy, and the complex was successively owned by Mitsubishi Bank, the Prudential Life Insurance Company, and Beacon Capital Partners, until it was repurchased by MIT in 2001.
-Alexandria Real Estate Equities bought the complex for $600m in 2006, and it is now officially called Alexandria Technology Square on some documentation, although the original name is still used almost exclusively.
+Alexandria Real Estate Equities bought the complex for $600 million in 2006, and it is now officially called Alexandria Technology Square on some documentation, although the original name is still used almost exclusively.